jdw083/jdw083.github.io/pyTagParse/readme.md

 This should only be used for Igntion tag export files in JSON format.
 Anything else will not work.

-I am currently working on adding in XML tag export functionality for transaction group exports.
+12/12/2022:

+I have added XML functionality to write out Ignition transaction groups into pipe-delimited CSV (or PSV to be exact)